 Six

-The static sound of the first guitar is soft and vivid, playing the smooth rhythm as the second guitar begins deliberately picking and then after a few moments the cords are brought together.
+The static sound of the first guitar is soft and vivid, playing the smooth rhythm as the second guitar begins picking and after a few moments the cords are brought together.
 It’s the point in the song where you want to start it over so you can experience the build up again.
 Like, Tusk or Money for Nothing, but this build up is slower, sweeter.
-Then the drums start; sweet, sweet drums.
+The drums start; sweet, sweet drums.
 It is the best sound I’ve heard in a while and it’s only better because they are playing it.
 I close my eyes and sway my head a bit to feel it completely, but very slowly, so no one notices.
 I’d be embarrassed.
 No one sings out loud, but I am in my head.

 I finally open my eyes and take in the five guys.
 Four of them are obviously Guatemalan, but one of them doesn’t have an instrument.
 He is standing with one foot propped on the bottom step, leaning in and then out, talking while they play.
 I can’t really tell to who because none of them are looking at him.
 The others are sitting in two rows on the second and third step: two each in a jagged formation.
 They are relaxed mostly; their legs hang over onto the lower step; second or first depending.
 Two of them are short, I can tell, because their legs don’t hang down as far.
 My attention doesn’t stay on them long.
 I look a more intently at the guy who doesn’t appear to be Guatemalan.